CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Abstract

 \section{Abstract}

-Several prominent forthcoming Cosmic Microwave Background polarisation experiments will employ a Continuously Rotating Half-Wave Plate (CRHWP), the primary purpose of which is to mitigate instrumental systematic effects on relatively large angular scales, where the $B$-mode polarisation signal generated by primordial gravitational waves is expected to peak.
-The use of a CRHWP necessitates a demodulation of the time-ordered data during the early stages of data processing.
-The standard approach is to ``lock in'' on the polarisation signal using the known polarisation modulation frequency and then use Fourier techniques to filter out the remaining unwanted components in the data.
+Several forthcoming Cosmic Microwave Background polarisation experiments will employ a Continuously Rotating Half-Wave Plate (CRHWP), the primary purpose of which is to mitigate instrumental systematic effects.
+The use of a CRHWP necessitates demodulating the time-ordered data during the early stages of data processing.
+The standard approach is to ``lock in'' on the polarisation signal using the known polarisation modulation frequency and use Fourier techniques to filter out the remaining unwanted components.
 However, an alternative, less well-studied option is to incorporate the demodulation directly into the map-making step.
 Using simulations, we compare the performance of these two approaches to determine which is most effective for $B$-mode signal recovery.
 Testing the two techniques in multiple experimental scenarios, we find that the lock-in technique performs best over the full multipole range explored.
 However, for the recovery of the largest angular scales (multipoles, $\ell < 100$) we find essentially no difference in the recovery of the signal between the lock-in and map-making approaches, suggesting that a parallel analysis based on the latter approach could represent a powerful consistency check for primordial $B$-mode experiments employing a CRHWP.
 We also investigate the impact of a detector-differencing step, implemented prior to demodulation, finding that, in most scenarios, it makes no difference whether differencing is used or not.
 However, analysing detectors individually allows the point at which information from multiple detectors is combined to be moved to later stages in the analysis pipeline.
 This presents alternative options for dealing with additional instrumental systematic effects that are not mitigated by the CRHWP.